Summer Camp Season Kicks Off on May 27th! Register now before camps near you fill up.

 Camp Director

-Reno native Brendon Bray enters his seventh year as the head coach of the women’s swimming and diving program.
-A graduate of Reno High School and a former collegiate standout swimmer, Bray will start the 2022-23 campaign for the Wolf Pack with 18 years of coaching experience underneath his belt.
+Reno native Brendon Brays enters his ninth season as the head coach of the women’s swimming and diving program.
+The 2024-25 campaign for the Wolf Pack marks his 20th overall season of NCAA coaching.

-Prior to joining the Pack, Bray led North Texas to one of its best seasons in recent program history, highlighting his building process as the Mean Green transitioned into a new conference.
+Prior to joining the Pack, Bray was the head Coach at North Texas leading the Mean Green to one of its best seasons in recent program history, highlighting his building process as UNT transitioned into a new conference.
 North Texas posted a 7-4 dual record in 2015-16, finishing with the second-most dual wins and second-best winning percentage in school history.
 Bray also helped the team to a 4th place finish at the Conference USA championships which was the highest finish in C-USA history.

 Bray arrived to North Texas from San Diego State, where he coached the Aztecs for six seasons from 2007-13 and helped turn the program into a national contender.
 Bray was an assistant coach at SDSU before being promoted to associate head coach.